apache/incubator-kie-tools/packages/online-editor/docs/DEV_DEPLOYMENTS_ARCHITECTURE.md

   && microdnf --disableplugin=subscription-manager clean all

 # Create the user home, tmp, and .m2 paths to be used by our application.
-# Setting the permission to 777 is important so that our user can access and modify these files during runtime.
+# Setting the permission to 777 is important so that our users can access and modify these files during runtime.
 RUN mkdir -p -m 777 $HOME_PATH/app \
   && mkdir -p -m 777 /tmp/app \
   && mkdir -p -m 777 /.m2